photography

 Reflecting on the Visual Storytellers by admin

 In preparation for writing this reflection, I took some time to reflect on what this course has meant to me as an instructor.
 In short and technically, the course was truly not much different than most other courses.
-That simply being: complete assignments to earn credit.
+It was as simple as: complete assignments to earn credit.

 New Semester Invites New Media by admin